gmontana/CollaborativePickAndPlaceEnv/README.md

 Agents can move one cell in directions: `up`, `down`, `left`, or `right`.
 They cannot move into cells occupied by other agents but can occupy cells containing objects.

 When an agent is carrying an object, it can pass the object to an adjacent agent using the `pass` action.
-This transfer is successful only if the receiving agent is also pressing the 'pass' action.
+This transfer is successful only if the receiving agent is also taking the same action at the same time.
   - **Picker to Non-picker**: Both receive a positive reward.
   - **Non-picker to Picker**: Both receive a negative reward.